The Short of It

 What's Next

-Over the next few months, I will begin training as an apprentice mechanic.
+Over the next few months, I will begin training as a mechanic.
 I'm planning to continue consulting and working on my apps during the times I'm not in coveralls or with my family, and I'll continue to develop applications that I and others enjoy.

 I'll write more about why later, but for now I'll leave it at this.